Farman III: Design and development

 The Farman III was, like the Voisin, an equal-span pusher biplane with a single forward elevator and biplane tail surfaces carried on booms.
-Farman's design eliminated the covered nacelle for the pilot which also carried the elevator in the Voisin: instead the elevator was mounted on two pairs of converging booms.
+Farman's design eliminated the covered nacelle for the pilot which also carried the elevator in the Voisin; instead, the elevator was mounted on two pairs of converging booms.
 Lateral control was effected by ailerons on both upper and lower wings.
-The undercarriage also differed considerably, replacing the pair of wheels with a pair of skids each carrying a pair of wheels sprung using bungee cord and restrained by radius rods.
+The undercarriage also differed considerably, replacing the original wheel pair with skids, each fitted with a dual-wheel set and using bungee cord and restrained by radius rods.

-As first flown in April 1909 the aircraft had vertical fixed surfaces carrying twin rudders on their trailing edges and very broad-chord ailerons.
+As first flown in April 1909, the aircraft had vertical fixed surfaces carrying twin rudders on their trailing edges and very broad-chord ailerons.
 The airframe was made of wood, mainly ash, with members joined using aluminium sockets.
 Wing and tail surfaces were covered with a single fabric surface, with the ribs and two spars enclosed in pockets.
-The fixed vertical surfaces had been removed and the ailerons replaced with smaller ones by the time the aircraft appeared at Reims in August.
+The fixed vertical surfaces had been removed and the ailerons replaced with smaller ones by the time the aircraft appeared at Reims in August 1909.
 The original engine was a 50 hp (37 kW) 4-cylinder inline water-cooled Vivinus.
-Farman replaced the engine with the new and more reliable 50 hp (37 kW) Gnome Omega rotary engine while the aircraft was at the Grande Semaine d'Aviation at Reims, and the new engine's reliability contributed towards his success there.
+Henry Farman replaced the engine with the new and more reliable 50 hp (37 kW) Gnome Omega rotary engine while the aircraft was at the Grande Semaine d'Aviation at Reims in August 1909, and the new engine's reliability contributed towards his success there.
 The aircraft had been entered with the Vivinus engine, and the last-minute engine replacement caused some of his competitors to try to get him disqualified.
 Production aircraft were fitted with a variety of engines, including the Gnome and the E.N.V. water-cooled V-8 engine.
-In 1910 the design was modified by adding an elevator to the upper tailplane surface.
+In 1910, the design was modified by adding an elevator to the upper tailplane surface.

 The Farman III had enormous influence on European aircraft design, especially in England.
 Drawings and details of the aircraft were published in England by Flight, and it was so widely imitated that its layout became referred to as the "Farman Type".
-Among these aircraft are the Bristol Boxkite, the Short S.27 and the Howard Wright 1910 Biplane.
+Among these aircraft were the Bristol Boxkite, the Short S.27 and the Howard Wright 1910 Biplane.
 The Bristol aircraft was so similar to Farman's design that he considered legal action.

 Farman was rewarded by commercial success, and many examples of the type were sold.
 Farman III aircraft were also built in Germany by the Albatros Flugzeugwerke at Johannisthal as the Albatros F-2.